TezTech/fi-compiler/TOKEN_STANDARD.md

 ## Live Testing
 A contract will be added to the alphanet in the near future, with a faucet feature to allow users to better test token standards on the alphanet

+## Future Development
+We are looking into streamlining the return response, hoping to use some sort of union like we do with the input parameter.
+We will the look to include other features suggested by the wider community.

+We also want to look into how viable this contract is in relation to security.

+In general, our fi compiler is still a work in progress, so this contract could change as we further develop and modify fi.

+### Support Us
+Let me know if you can help with our project in any way.
+Please consider donating to help us develop this, and other Tezos related tools: Bitcoin: 1KSiyfgs5XwTZjaLpmCTHxonsyXMx383P1